SS Richard Montgomery: Status and risk

-An investigation by New Scientist magazine in 2004, based partly on government documents released in 2004, concluded that the cargo was still deadly, and could be detonated by a collision, an attack, or even shifting of the cargo in the tide.
-The deterioration of the bombs is so severe that they could explode spontaneously.
-Documents declassified shortly before revealed that the wreck was not dealt with immediately after it happened, or in the intervening 60 years, due to the expense.

-The Maritime and Coastguard Agency nevertheless believes that the risk of a major explosion is remote.
-The UK government's Receiver of Wreck commissioned a risk assessment in 1999, but this risk assessment has not been published.
-The Maritime and Coastguard Agency convened with local and port authorities to discuss the report in 2001 and concluded that "doing nothing [was] not an option for much longer".

-One of the reasons that the explosives have not been removed was the unfortunate outcome of a similar operation in July 1967, to neutralize the contents of the Polish cargo ship Kielce, that sank in 1946, off Folkestone in the English Channel.
+One of the reasons that the explosives have not been removed was the unfortunate outcome of a similar operation in July 1967, to neutralise the contents of the Polish cargo ship Kielce, that sank in 1946, off Folkestone in the English Channel.
 During preliminary work, Kielce exploded with a force equivalent to an earthquake measuring 4.5 on the Richter scale, digging a 20-foot-deep (6 m) crater in the seabed and bringing "panic and chaos" to Folkestone, although there were no injuries.
-Kielce was at least 3 or 4 miles from land, sunk in deeper water than Richard Montgomery, and had "just a fraction" of the load of explosives.
+Kielce was at least 3 or 4 miles from land, had sunk in deeper water than Richard Montgomery, and had "just a fraction" of the load of explosives.
 According to a BBC News report in 1970, it was determined that if the wreck of Richard Montgomery exploded, it would throw a 300 m-wide column of water and debris nearly 3,000 m into the air and generate a wave 5 m high.
 Almost every window in Sheerness (population circa 20,000) would be broken and buildings would be damaged by the blast.
-However, news reports in May 2012, including one by BBC Kent, stated that the wave could be about 1 m high, which although lower than previous estimates would be enough to cause flooding in some coastal settlements.
+News reports in May 2012 however, including one by BBC Kent, stated that the wave could be about 1 m high, which, although lower than previous estimates, would be enough to cause flooding in some coastal settlements.